WWF New York: The World

 In May 2002, the World Wrestling Federation (WWF) was renamed to World Wrestling Entertainment (WWE) due to a trademark dispute over the 'WWF' initials with the World Wildlife Fund.
 Instead of renaming the venue from WWF New York to WWE New York, the decision was made to rename the venue as The World in an attempt to attract a wider audience.
 The venue would still operate the gift store selling WWE merchandise, and the nightclub would continue to host special WWE events and superstar appearances.

 In July 2002, the venue inspired the opening of a sister-venue, WWE Niagara Falls, which featured a gift store and drop tower theme ride.
 Unlike The World, the Niagara Falls location was owned by Canadian Niagara Hotels Inc. with a licensing agreement from the WWE.

 Closure

 In February 2003, Linda McMahon, the CEO at the time, elected to close the restaurant and nightclub sections so WWE could concentrate more on their global efforts.
 The retail shop closed two months later.

+Legacy

 The complex remained closed for two years until 2005, when the Hard Rock Cafe took over the lease and the business.
 On August 16, 2006, WWE returned to the location for the 2006 Diva Search finale.
 WWE also held press conferences at the Hard Rock Cafe for WrestleMania 24, 25, 27 and 30.